Variable-pitch propeller (aeronautics): Mechanisms

 Three methods are used to vary the pitch: oil pressure, centrifugal weights, or electro-mechanical control.

 Engine oil pressure is the usual mechanism used in commercial propeller aircraft and the Continental and Lycoming engines fitted to light aircraft.
 In aircraft without a constant speed unit (CSU), the pilot controls the propeller blade pitch manually, using oil pressure.

 Alternatively, or additionally, centrifugal weights may be attached directly to the propeller as in the Yakovlev Yak-52.
 The first attempts at constant-speed propellers were called counterweight propellers, which were driven by mechanisms that operated on centrifugal force.
 Their operation is identical to the centrifugal governor used by James Watt to limit the speed of steam engines.
 Eccentric weights were set up near or in the spinner, held in by a spring.
 When the propeller reached a certain RPM, centrifugal force would cause the weights to swing outwards, which would drive a mechanism that twisted the propeller into a steeper pitch.
 When the propeller slowed, the RPM would decrease enough for the spring to push the weights back in, realigning the propeller to the shallower pitch.

-Small, modern engines with a constant speed unit (CSU), such as the Rotax 912, may use either the conventional hydraulic method or an electrical pitch control mechanism.
+Small, modern engines with constant speed units (CSUs), such as the Rotax 912, may use either the conventional hydraulic method or an electrical pitch control mechanism.

 Hydraulic operation can be too expensive and bulky for microlights.
 Instead, these may use propellers that are activated mechanically or electrically.